 Widespread scientific evidence has identified a strong relationship between health and social factors.
 Social factors make up the conditions, environments and settings that impact overall quality of life.
-Wilkinson and Marmot (2003) labelled social factors that affect health outcomes ‘social determinants of health.’
+Wilkinson and Marmot (2003) labelled social factors that affect health outcomes as 'social determinants of health'.

-"The environments in which we are born, grow, live, work and age can have stronger influences on our health than our genetic family history or behavioural risk factors.” - ACI
+"The environments in which we are born, grow, live, work and age can have stronger influences on our health than our genetic family history or behavioural risk factors." – The Agency for Clinical Innovation

 Social determinants of health can either strengthen or undermine individual and community health.
 They often extend inwardly to affect health behaviours and biomedical considerations that are part of a person's individual lifestyle and genetic make-up.

 In 2016, the Australian Institute of Health and Welfare found that people living in the lowest socioeconomic areas compared to the highest socioeconomic areas were:

 They also found that: